How's Your Score?

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
-In recent years, however, some borrowers have seen their score lowered because of unemployment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in summing up your FICO score are:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 650.
+In recent years, however, some borrowers have seen their score drop dramatically as a result of unemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in calculating your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How often do you make late payments?

-Getting your credit in order is the first step in buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at 407-380-6363 and we can help you get on the right track to the home of your dreams.

-How do you obtain a higher score?
+You want an improved score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Apply for gas cards or retail credit.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always beware of charging a large balance for more than a couple of months because these types of cards traditionally have a larger interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of carrying a high balance for too long because these types of cards normally have a larger interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Your credit score plummets with each account that goes to collections.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Stay on top of payments.
+Delinquent payments drastically lower your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Royalty Real Estate Boutique, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Royalty Real Estate Boutique, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.